 - Obtain an Appraisal: Engage a trained appraiser to determine your property comprehensively.
 This assessment will ascertain the present market value by evaluating comparable transactions, locations, and conditions.

-- Conduct Market Research: Review recent sales data in your area.
-By looking at similar properties in Massachusetts, you can understand pricing trends.
+- Conduct Market Research: Examine recent sales statistics in your area.
+Looking at similar properties in Massachusetts might help you understand pricing trends.

 - Consult Real Estate Experts: Work with experienced professionals familiar with Massachusetts markets.
 Their insights can help align your pricing strategy with market realities.